top of page

 Consider cooking larger quantities on weekends.
 For example, prepare a big pot of brown rice, roast a tray of assorted vegetables, and grill some chicken.
 This allows you to mix and match throughout the week.
 Having pre-made components can save time and effort during busy days.

-Invest in Good Containers
+Invest in Good containers

 Good-quality, microwave-safe containers make transporting meals easy.
 Look for leak-proof options that allow you to take your meals to work without worrying about spills.